How You Can Help

 An Evening of Hope is the annual fundraising gala to help support the Center and to raise much needed scholarship/subsidy money.
 Sponsorships are available ranging from $500-$15,000.
 In return for sponsorship, donors are given a corresponding number of tickets to attend the event.

-Now headed into its tenth year, An Evening of Hope has become a much anticipated community event, with each year showcasing a different location.
-An Evening of Hope X will be held at the Shah Residence in Merritt Island.
-Please join us in celebrating 10 years of support for The Scott Center for Autism Treatment and the families it serves.
+An Evening of Hope is a much anticipated community event, with each year showcasing a different location.
+This year’s An Evening of Hope XI will be held at the beautiful Buescher Residence in Merritt Island.
+Please join us in celebrating 11 years of support for The Scott Center for Autism Treatment and the families we serve.

 Donate to the WISH Scholarship Fund